Exhibition Schedule

 In her exhibition, the series Memory 1-6, Fredericton artist Audree Hamelin St Amour presents brooches using natural and found elements, and traditional jewellery techniques and materials.
 In her work, she reflects on memory formation and transformation, and on themes of ephemerality, transformation, and mindfulness.

-Weibe and Beckley: Yonder is the Sea
+Wiebe and Beckley: Yonder is the Sea

 April 4th – April 26th